It's All About Pressing By Russell Conte

 What?

 That’s right!
-In my humble (not-so-much) personal opinion, pressing is 90% of sewing.
-At the end of the day, you can have the most amazing sewing machine in the world, but if you have a five-and-dime iron and no pressing tools, you’re never going to get a good press.
-And after all is said and done, it’s great pressing that makes for a great garment.
-(And great fabric, and cutting, and sewing…)
+In my humble (not-so-much) personal opinion pressing is 90% of sewing.
+At the end of the day you can have the most amazing sewing machine in the world but if you have a five-and-dime iron and no pressing tools you’re never going to get a good press.
+And after all is said and done it’s great pressing that makes for a great garment.
+(And great fabric and cutting and sewing…)

 What makes for a good iron?
 Good heat and good steam.
-Couple good heat and steam with a long-lived iron, and you’ll have a winning combination.
+Couple good heat and steam with a long-lived iron and you’ll have a winning combination.

 But that’s not what this article is all about.
 Of equal importance to a great iron is a great pressing surface and pressing tools.
 I find myself notoriously dissatisfied with retail ironing board pads.
 I can live with the covers.
 The trick is knowing what to use for the pad.
-What I found that serves the purpose perfectly is a textile known as silence or bump cloth, or table felt.
+What I found that serves the purpose perfectly is a textile known as silence or bump cloth or table felt.

-Silence cloth (pictured right) is a heavy, double-faced cotton fabric that is napped on both sides.
-Sometimes used as an interlining for draperies or under tablecloths, it is perfect for padding an ironing board.
+Silence cloth (pictured right) is a heavy double-faced cotton fabric that is napped on both sides.
+Sometimes used as an interlining for draperies or under tablecloths it is perfect for padding an ironing board.
 (It’s also great for building out costume components – but that’s another story.)

 What's a Pressing Ham and Why Do I care?

 A pressing ham (also known as a tailor’s ham or a dressmaker’s ham – the name derives from the shape) is an oblong object with a nose that is narrower than the seat.
 It allows you to press items without flattening them.
-For instance, when sewing a dart into a garment, we are creating shape that contours to the body.
-When we press the dart, we don’t want to lose the countour.
-So, one of the items we use is a pressing ham to support the shape of the garment.
-Not only does it support the shape, but pressing hams are filled with sawdust which helps to draw the moisture when steam is applied.
+For instance when sewing a dart into a garment we are creating shape that contours to the body.
+When we press the dart we don’t want to lose the countour.
+So one of the items we use is a pressing ham to support the shape of the garment.
+Not only does it support the shape but pressing hams are filled with sawdust which helps to draw the moisture when steam is applied.

 Learn how to make your own Tailor's Ham with Russell's tutorial here.